A student who achieves a semester GPA of 2.00 is considered to be in good standing.

 The student is responsible for arranging make-up work with his/her instructors in accordance with procedures set forth in the Course syllabus.

 Assignments Missed During Disciplinary Suspension

 When a student is suspended for disciplinary reasons, he/she will have an opportunity to make up the assignments missed.
 The student is responsible for requesting the materials and information needed to complete these assignments.

 Absence Due to Military Reserve or National Guard Duty

-Students who must be absent for military reserve or National Guard duty should inform their instructors and the Financial Aid Office, if appropriate.
+A student who must be absent for military reserve or National Guard duty should inform their instructors and the Financial Aid Office, if appropriate.
 Such students must provide a copy of their orders, signed by the appropriate military authority.
 Instructors will assign a grade of “I” for any course(s) not completed due to military duty.

-Students may register for no more than 18 credit hours per semester.
+A student may register for no more than 18 credit hours per semester.

 This is an academic classification and may differ from the full-time calculation of federal credit hours use for financial aid purposes.